tpwd/ke_search/Documentation/Hooks/Index.rst

 registerAdditionalFields
 	This hook is important if you have extended the indexer table with your own columns.

-renderPagebrowserInit
-	Hook for third party pagebrowsers or for modification of build in browser, if the hook return content then return that content.

-pagebrowseAdditionalMarker
-	Hook for additional markers in pagebrowse.

 getOrdering
 	Hook for third party extensions to modify the sorting.